encode/django-rest-framework/docs/index.md

 ## Support

-For support please see the [REST framework discussion group][group], or try the  `#restframework` channel on `irc.freenode.net`.
+For support please see the [REST framework discussion group][group], try the  `#restframework` channel on `irc.freenode.net`, or raise a  question on [Stack Overflow][stack-overflow], making sure to include the ['django-rest-framework'][django-rest-framework-tag] tag.

-Paid support is also available from [DabApps], and can include work on REST framework core, or support with building your REST framework API.
-Please contact [Tom Christie][email] if you'd like to discuss commercial support options.
+[Paid support is available][paid-support] from [DabApps][dabapps], and can include work on REST framework core, or support with building your REST framework API.
+Please [contact DabApps][contact-dabapps] if you'd like to discuss commercial support options.

 ## License